MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 # Tutorial: Add a multi-step form to your page

 > [!IMPORTANT]
 > We are in the process of updating our tutorials.
 The steps below do not reflect the latest features available to create multi-step forms in Power Pages.
-Please go to our [feature documentation](multistep-forms.md) to see the latest information.
+Please refer to our [feature documentation](multistep-forms.md) to see the latest information.

 Advanced forms are a powerful way to collect and update information in Microsoft Dataverse from a page.